DNA kit adntro box

 Already genotyped?
 Upload your RAW DNA for free!

-The genome is the set of genetic instructions found in a cell that make biological life possible.
-In the case of humans, these instructions are stored in 23 pairs of chromosomes (23 maternal chromosomes and 23 paternal chromosomes), being chromosome 23 different regarding gender (XX for women and XY for men).
+The genome is the set of genetic instructions found in a cell that give rise to biological life.
+In the case of humans, such instructions are stored in 23 pairs of chromosomes (23 maternal chromosomes and 23 paternal chromosomes), with chromosome 23 being different depending on the gender of the individual (XX in females and XY in males).

-The picture of those 23 pairs of chromosomes constitutes the human karyotype (female in this case).
-Any change that alters the karyotype (aneuploidy or chromosomal abnormality) will trigger syndromes.
-Among these possible changes that the karyotype can suffer we find monosomies and trisomies.
+The image of these 23 pairs of chromosomes constitutes the human (female in this case) karyotype.
+Any change that alters the chromosomal endowment of the person, known as aneuploidy or chromosomal abnormality, will produce changes in the karyotype and trigger syndromes.
+Among these possible changes that the karyotype may undergo, we find monosomies and trisomies.

 What are aneuploidies?

-Aneuploidy is a situation in which there are one or more extra chromosomes or one or more missing chromosomes.
-Because each chromosome contains hundreds of genes, the addition or loss of a single chromosome upsets the balance in cells and, in most cases, is not compatible with life.
+Aneuploidy refers to the situation in which one or more chromosomes are missing or have extra copies beyond the usual number.
+As each chromosome contains hundreds of genes, the addition or loss of a single chromosome alters the existing balance in the cells and, in most cases, is not compatible with life.

 Most chromosomal abnormalities occur during sperm and egg generation.
 They occur because chromosomes become unbalanced during the process in which gametes are generated (process called meiosis).
 These abnormal gametes are usually eliminated during spermatogenesis or oogenesis.
 However, some of these abnormalities can also occur during the beginning of embryo division, affecting the developing embryo.